HVAC contractors in

 Insurance Minimums

-Connecticut requires minimum $500,000 general liability insurance for HVAC contractors.
-Workers compensation required for any business with employees.
+Connecticut requires minimum $500,000 general liability insurance and $100,000 workers compensation coverage for licensed HVAC contractors.

 How to Get Licensed